Frequently Asked Questions

 In line with the aforementioned allocation strategy, the ‘bonus’ to use recycled materials is taken at the beginning of the product chain, where the new product is created.
 Material depletion is caused here when ‘virgin’ materials are applied, material depletion is avoided when recycled materials are applied.

 The benefit of recycling options must always be calculated by benchmarking of (two or more) total recycling-production loops, starting at the stockpiles of materials that are to be recycled.
 Other attempts to calculate the benefit of recycling are doomed to fail.
+Take care of double counting: don’t apply recycling credits.

 The recycling credit

 Most of the thermoplastics can be recycled.
-This can be dealt with by “system expansion” in the End of Life stage, like combustion of waste, see FAQ 2.6.
+This can be dealt with by “system expansion” in the End of Life stage, like combustion of waste, see FAQ 2.4.
 The advantage of recycling plastics is that it will replace the “virgin” plastics, so overall less plastic will be made out of fossil oil.

 In the eco-costs system we call that the “recycling credit” = (eco-costs of recycled plastics) – (eco-costs of virgin plastics).
 These eco-costs are negative (having a positive effect of the total eco-costs of the chain).
 See for more information Section 5.2 of a Practical guide to LCA.